Chatter Back End

 table in thechatterdb

 database.
-The table consists of three columns:username
+The table consists of four columns:username

 ,message